-Denver, a city of approximately 500,000 (493,887 -- 1960 census; 529,600 -- estimated 1964) is the political and cultural capital of Colorado.
+Denver, a city of approximately 500,000 (493,007 -- 1960 census; 529,000 -- estimated 1964) is the political and cultural capital of Colorado.
 It is the largest city in a state of 1,753,947 (1960 census) and has more than five times the population of the second largest city, Pueblo.
-Metropolitan Denver includes four counties and has a population of 1,075,500.
-Offices of the Colorado State Patrol and the Colorado Office of Civil Defense, along with almost all other state offices are located in the city.
-Denver is known as the "Mile High City" because of its elevation of 5,280 feet.
+Hetropolital Denver includes four counties and has a population of 1,075,500.
+Offices of the Colorado State Patrol and the Colorado Office of Civil Defense, along with alwost all other state offices are located in the city.
+Denver is known as the "Mile High City" because of its elevation of 5,200 feet.
 Ironically, it is also called "the climate capital of the world" because of an average of 333 days of sunshine annually.
-In the spring of 1965 eastern Colorado had been drought ridden for three years and, just six months before the flood, had been named a distress area.
-During the month of May the rain was present every day and people began joking about the "monsoon" season.
-The mountains were heavy with snow and the streams were heavy with water for the May rains.
+In the spring of 1965 eastern Colorado had been drought ridden for three years and just six months before the flood it had been named a distress area.
+During the month of May the rain was present every day and people began joking about the "uonsoon" season.
+The mountains were heavy with snow and the streams were heavy with water from the May rains.
 The people of Denver, on the eastern slopes of the Rocky Mountains, were not concerned.
 The rather unusual appearance (for this region) of tornadoes, added the trigger that set off the worst flood Denver has ever known.

-Denver, with its mayor-council system, had a police force of 801 people.
-The fire department had a complement of 670, divided into six districts (battalions) each with a district chief, three to six fire houses, and four to nine companies.
+Denver is ruled by a mayor-council system.
+The police force consisted of 001 people.
+The fire department had a complement of 670, divided into six districts (battalions) which with a district chief.
+There are from three to six fire houses and from four to nine companies in each district.
 Both the police and fire departments are elaborately equipped and operate under civil service regulations.

-Although Littleton was warned of impending flood by 3 p.m. on Wednesday and had confirmed the report by 3:30 p.m., the first indication the Denver police had of any possible danger was at 5:00 p.m. when the police radio room picked up a Colorado State Patrol call concerning the Plum Creek flood.
-The Denver CD director, who was at a meeting in Estes Park, learned of the situation at 3 p.m. when the governor announced, in the middle of a speech, that a tornado had struck Palmer Lake.
-The director returned immediately to Denver, a 60-mile drive, but notified no one else until about 5 p.m.
-At that time he contacted the Arapahoe County CD director, and he, learning more about the situation, decided to set up the CD Emergency Operations Center in the basement of the City and County Building.
-The Emergency Operations Center was planned as a coordination center for the various city agencies with one representative from each fire, police, public works, and other agencies intended to participate in it in order to effect more rapid and efficient coordination.
+Although Littleton was warned of impending flood by 3.00 p.m. on Wednesday, and had confirmed the report by 3:30 p.m., the first indication the Denver police had of any possible danger was at 5:00 p.m. when the police radio room picked up a Colorado State Patrol call concerning the Plum Creek flood.
+The denver CD director, who was at a meeting in Estes Park, learned of the situation at 3:00 p.m. when the governor announced, in the middle of a speech, that a tornado had struck Palmer Labe.
+The director returned immediately to Denver, a 60 mile drive, but notified no one else until about 5:00 p.m.
+At that time he contacted the Arapahoe County CD director, and le learning more about the situation, decided to set up the CD Emergency Operations Center in the basement of the City and County Building.
+The Emergency Operations Center was planned as a coordination center for the various city agencies with one representative from fire, police, public works, and other agencies intended to participate in it in order to effect more rapid and efficient coordination.